erlzhang/erl.im/_posts/2018-08-25-kindlepush-en.md

 links = Selector(text=data).xpath("//a/@href").extract()
 ```

-What I realy want is the news that is published most recently.
+What I really want is the news that is published most recently.
 Old ones are not needed.
 Just fetch the first page, and filter with their published date.

 ```python
 date = datetime.datetime.strftime(datetime.datetime.now(), "%Y%m%d")